Toyota UR engine: 2UR-FSE

 The 2UR-FSE is a 4969 cc engine which previously powered the Lexus LS 600h and the third-generation Toyota Century.
-It has D4-S gasoline direct injection, Dual VVT-i, and VVT-iE on the intake cam.
+It has D-4S gasoline direct injection, Dual VVT-i, and VVT-iE on the intake cam.
 It has the same bore and stroke as the 2UR-GSE, but produces 394 hp at 6,400 rpm and 53 kgm at 4,000 rpm.
 The electric motors (Lexus Hybrid Drive) in the system add extra power into the drivetrain, allowing the combination to deliver 327 kW in total.

 The engine's valve covers are made from a magnesium alloy, the cylinder heads are manufactured from aluminum alloy, while like the 1UR engine block it is die-cast to save weight.